Santa Fe A to Z: T Santa Fe Unlimited's Santa Fe A to Z

 Tomatillo

 The tomatillo is a plant of the Solanaceae family, related to tomatoes.
 It bears small, spherical green or green-purple fruit.
-Tomatillos, referred to as green tomato (in Spanish tomate verde) in Mexico, are a staple in Mexican cuisine.
+Tomatillos, referred to as “green tomato” (in Spanish “tomate verde”) in Mexico, are a staple in Mexican cuisine.
 The tomatillo fruit is surrounded by a paper-like husk.
 As the fruit matures, it fills the husk and can split it open by harvest time.
 The husk turns brown, and the fruit will be a variety of colors when ripe: yellow, red, green, or even purple.
 Tomatillos are the key ingredient in fresh and cooked Latin American green sauces.
 Even though tomatillos are sometimes referred to as "green tomatoes" (as mentioned above), they should not be confused with actual green, unripe tomatoes. (~Jean)

 The above-ground part of a plant that has died, separates from the root and tumbles away in the wind, tumbleweeds are an icon of the Old West.
 Usually, the tumbleweed is the entire plant apart from the roots, but in a few species it is a flower cluster.
 As the tumbleweed is blown around, it disperses its seed.
 This is most common in desert areas. (~Aimee)